 Hey Guys!
 Gerawallstar here, and I am here to review the forgotten Disney film of all time.
 And that is the 25th Walt Disney film, The Black Cauldron, which was released in 1985.
-This film was one of the films that almost killed Disney animation company at the time, and here are a few reasons why: critics hated the film, it bombed hard at the box office, and while it was the most expensive Walt Disney film at the time, it was a commercial failure.
+This film was one of the films that almost killed Disney animation company at the time, and here are a few reasons why: critics hated the film, and it bombed hard at the box office while it was the most expensive Walt Disney film at the time.
 To make matters worse: it did so bad that even The Care Bears movie beated this film in the box office.
 That was when you know Disney was in BIG trouble at the time.
 The result of all of this led to this film not being released until 1998 on home video.
 In my opinion, while this film is not the worst film, that a lot of people claimed it to be, it does have a lot of problems.

 This film came out during the dark ages of Disney.
 The era after Walt Disney’s death.
 This was at the time when Walt Disney Company was not doing very well, with them producing bad to mediocre critical/financial films such as The Aristocats, Robin Hood, to average successes such as The Rescuers, and The Fox and the Hound.
 However, because of the success of both The Rescuers, and The Fox and the Hound, Disney wanted to return back to its glory days, by making a more darker, and mature film that was catered towards teenagers.
 And they did so by making The Black Cauldron, which was the first PG rated Disney film, the first film to be released widescreen since Sleeping Beauty, and the first film to have CGI.